-This query creates a xml_docs directory in the current directory.
-The XML documentation files can then be converted into a final format, e.g. HTML, using one of the lgtdoc tool provided scripts.
+This query creates a xml\docs directory in the current directory.
+The XML documentation files can then be converted into a final format, e.g., HTML, using one of the scripts provided by the lgtdoc tool.
 For example:

 '''

 $ cd xml_docs

 $ lgt2html

 '''